 Tennessee Fitness Spa (TFS) obviously strives for a inclusive environment…it’s a family business.
 Joe and Nancy Shaw welcomed their first guests in 1991…I was there around 1995.
 I met Joe (who has since passed; however, his wife, Nancy, is still living the dream).
 She still attends workout classes (along with their GM daughter, Rachel Miller) and I have had the pleasure of working out with this beautiful woman for three decades now.
 I have visited here in my 20s, 30s, and now in my 40s and their dedication has never waivered.
 Each visit, I feel like a part of the history…a part of the family.
 There are usually not more than 30 people that stay at a time.
 You actually get to know all the folks ~ from all walks of life and geography.
 I have never, not once, felt judgment from a guest.
 We see each other in spandex, in bathing suits, and on Friday we sing Karaoke ~~ sober!
-Believe me, you’ll become lifelong friends with at least a handful of these ladies…there’s a quick bond!!
+Believe me, you’ll become lifelong friends with at least a handful of these ladies…there’s a quick bond!!the entrance!

 WE MADE IT!

 I pulled into camp about 1pm, got checked in, and proceeded to unpack before my best friend in the world arrived to join me for our week-long adventure.
 An hour later Laura arrived and we gave each other the biggest hug.
 Because we haven’t seen each other in 3 years, we may have even squealed a little (but please don’t tell anyone…we’re usually very calm and cool hippie chicks ~ no squeals allowed).